IBM-Bluemix-Docs/mass-data-migration/access-interface.md

    You can reopen the Common Tasks wizard by using the **Workflow Manager** in the upper-left area of the interface.
    {:tip}

+## Next steps
+{: #access-ui-next-steps}

+- To begin the data ingestion process, start by [unlocking the storage pool on the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-unlock-storage-pool).